A number is a number is a number?

 In a world driven by 1s and zeroes, numbers can sometimes get intensely personal.
 A high school honors student doesn’t hit the necessary SAT score and thus is denied entry to some top colleges and all the opportunities those schools promise for the rest of her life.
 A manager must “stack rank” all her high-performing team members, even though each of them is worthy of a raise.
 A couple applying for their first mortgage doesn’t have the “right ratios” to get a bank to take a chance on them, even though they are both employed and could easily handle the payments.
 My sister, a cancer patient, was told by a specialist that people with her particular type of cancer have a “forty percent survival rate.”
 That number sent a shiver from deep inside my brain down my spine to every inch of my body.
 The next day her doctor explained that this rate is based on an average and that her own chance of survival, given her current state of health is “more like 70%.”
 Would this number have been met with such a feeling of relief and hope if we hadn’t first heard the darker estimate?
 Does my story sound a little more poignant when I tell you that she is my “little” sister?

 Neuroscience continues to piece out the answers to what makes us tick, one tiny neuron at a time, but our wonderful brains are capable of using the language of numbers to comprehend massively huge or incredibly tiny scales.
-Didn’t we all feel a little less alone in the universe when we thought Carl Sagan told us there are “billions and billions” of stars with the potential to support life, instead of the recent story that the chances are “astronomically small?”
+While some see this as a reason to fear what is coming next, I choose to see it as a cause for great hope.
+After all, don’t we all feel a little less alone in the universe when we ponder the billions and billions” of stars with the potential to support life, rather than thinking of ourselves as alone in the universe?